curbengh/curbengh.github.io/source/_posts/how-to-create-a-hexo-blog.md

 ---
 title: How to create a Hexo blog on GitLab Pages
-subtitle: Create a website/blog using Hexo on GitLab Pages for free using this detailed guide.
+excerpt: Create a website/blog using Hexo on GitLab Pages for free using this detailed guide.
 date: 2018-09-21
 lastUpdated: 2018-11-10
 tags: